-ART AND DESIGN - Co Individual Candidate Red IGCSE 2011 Coursework Assignment t 434 w. ogge Cambridge Please read the instruct tions p rinted overleaf and the Gene eral Coursework Regulations before o omplet ing this form.
-Sec Centre Number Centre Name Syllabus Code June/November 2 0 1 1 Con Candidate Number Candidate Name Teaching Group/Set -
+ART AND DESIGN - Com Individual Candidate Reco IGCSE 2012 oursework Assignment 42.
+M. oapa Cambridge Please read the instruction ons pr inted overleaf and the General I Coursework Regulations before of comple ting th is form.
+Se.C.
+Centre Number Centre Name Syllabus Code June/November 2 0 1 2 Con Candidate Number Candidate Name Teaching Group/Set

+1

 AO1 AO2 AO3 AO4 AO5

 Gathering, Exploration and Organisation and Selection and control Personal vision and

 recording, research development of relationships of visual of materials, media presentation

 and investigation ideas and/or other forms and processes

 (max 20)

 (max 20) (max 20) (max 20) (max 20)

 Marks to be transferred TOTAL

-to Coursework
+to Coursework 101/12

-Assessment Summary
+Assessment Summary (max 100)

 Form (max 100)

-1

-Α. INSTRUCTIONS FOR COMPLETING INDIVIDUAL RECORD CARDS
+INSTRUCTIONS FOR COMPLETING INDIVIDUAL RECORD CARDS Α.

 - Complete the information at the head of the form.
 1. - 2.
 Mark the Component 4: Coursework Assignment for each candidate according to instructions given in the Syllabus booklet. - Enter marks for the separate assessment objectives and the total mark in the appropriate spaces.
 Complete any other sections of the form as required. З. - Ensure that the addition of marks is independently checked.
 4. - www.PapaCambridge.com It is essential that the marks of candidates from different teaching groups within each Centre are moderated internally.
 This means that the marks 5. awarded to all candidates within a Centre must be brought to a common standard by the teacher responsible for co-ordinating the internal assessment (i.e. the internal moderator), and a single valid and reliable set of marks should be produced which reflects the relative attainment of all the candidates taking Component 4: Coursework Assignment at the Centre. - 6.
 Transfer the marks to the Coursework Assessment Summary Form in accordance with the instructions given on that document. - 7.
 Retain all Individual Candidate Record Cards and Coursework which will be required for external moderation.
 Further detailed instructions about external moderation will be sent in late March for the June Examination and early October for the November Examination.
-See also the instructions on the Coursework Assessment Summary Form. - Note: These Record Cards are to be used by teachers only for candidates who have undertaken Coursework as part of their IGCSE.
+See also the instructions on the Coursework Assessment Summary Form.

+Note: These Record Cards are to be used by teachers only for candidates who have undertaken Coursework as part of their IGCSE.